IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 #  Receiver Requirements on Feedback Intensity {#scream-receiver}

-The simple task of the receiver is to feed back acknowledgements with time stamp and ECN bits indication for received data units to the sender.
+The simple task of the receiver is to feedback acknowledgements with time stamp and ECN bits indication for received data units to the sender.
 Upon reception of each data unit, the receiver MUST maintain enough information to send the aforementioned values to the sender via an RTCP transport- layer feedback